This page provides information on the Dynamics rollout for liquids.

 Droplet Breakup | lqstdropbreak – Balances between the liquid forming tendrils or droplets.
 When set to a value of 0, the liquid forms long tendrils.
 When set to a value of 1, the liquid breaks up into separate droplets, the size of which can be controlled by the Droplet Radius parameter.
 For more information, see the Droplet Breakup example below.

 Droplet Radius | lqstdroprad – Controls the radius of the droplets formed by the Droplet Breakup parameter, in voxels.
 This means that increasing the resolution of the Simulator will reduce the overall size of the droplets in your simulation.

-Increasing the Droplet Radius can dramatically slow the simulation down.
+Increasing the Droplet Radius can dramatically slow down the simulation.
 Please use it with caution.

 Example: Surface Tension

 The following video provides examples to show the differences of Surface Tension with values of 0.0, 0.5, 1.0 and Droplet Breakup 0.0